Quick Comparison: V7 vs V12 - Spec & Test Overview

 Maintenance

 Like most Dyson products, the V7 and V12 need TLC to function efficiently for years.
-Consumers will be spending a few hundred dollars for these stick vacuums, so it makes sense to maintain them to ensure longevity.
+Consumers will spend a few hundred dollars on these stick vacuums, so it makes sense to maintain them to ensure longevity.

 I’ll enumerate the components you need to clean and the recommended intervals.